emacs-lsp/lsp-mode/docs/tutorials/docker-integration.md

 Author: [@factyy](https://github.com/factyy)

 ## Reason
-You can use docker-wrapped both the language server and debug server and connect to them using LSP/DAP.
+You can use docker-wrapped both the language server and debugger and connect to them using LSP/DAP.
-Imagine that you have a short-time project (or a sideproject) and don't want to bring any software packages to your local machine.
+Imagine that you have a short-time project (or a sideproject) and you don't want to bring any software packages to your local machine.
 Now it is simple: wrap the language server and debugger you need in `docker` and use `lsp-docker` for LSP and `dap-mode` for DAP.

 ## Features